-- Faculty who wish to request a GRA for an upcoming academic year should respond to the GRA matching request form that will be sent out by the PhD program in the spring semester prior to new GRA matches that begin in fall semester.
+- Faculty who wishes to request a GRA for an upcoming academic year should respond to the GRA matching request form that will be sent out by the PhD program in the spring semester prior to new GRA matches that begin in fall semester.
 This applies to faculty requesting new GRA matches and faculty who wish to continue their match with their current student.
 Faculty must fill out the form annually to receive a GRA match.
 GRA matches run from August 1 to July 31. - 2.
-Faculty who are matched with a GRA should attend the GRA training at the beginning of the fall semester. - 3.
-GRA matches are dependent on College needs, including the need for GRA support for grant funding, cannot be guaranteed, and may be subject to change.

-- 4. GRA supervisors and GRA students should use The Mentorship Guide mentoring handbook to guide the assistantship.
-The PhD program provides this book for mentors and mentees, and it can be requested from the PhD program assistant. - 5.
+GRA matches are dependent on College needs, including the need for GRA support for grant funding, cannot be guaranteed, and may be subject to change. - 3.
+GRA supervisors and GRA students should use The Mentorship Guide mentoring handbook to guide the assistantship.
+The PhD program provides this book for mentors and mentees, and copies can be requested from the PhD program assistant. - 4.
 Per guidance from the Dean, the College will sponsor one 10-hour GRA match for a faculty member who requests a GRA.
-Faculty who have funding to support additional GRA hours should indicate this on their GRA matching form. - 6.
+Faculty who have funding to support additional GRA hours should indicate this on their GRA matching form. - 5.
 Faculty matched with a GRA are expected to provide a professional, structured experience designed to socialize the GRA into academia and scholarly productivity.
 As such, the following is expected from faculty supervising GRAs: - a.
 Introductory meeting at the beginning of the fall semester to set a meeting schedule and assistantship goals. - b.
 Regular, real-time meetings between the GRA and the GRA supervisor either in-person, via video conference, or via phone conference. - c.
-Clear and consistent communication with the student. - d.
+Clear and consistent communication with the student, including timely responses to student inquiries. - d.
 Provision of critical feedback designed to help the student with opportunities for growth. - e.
 Planning of activities to support the supervisor's research goals. - f.
 Planning of activities to support the student's research goals. - g.
 Completion of the GRA feedback forms at the end of fall and spring semester- a meeting to discuss this feedback should also occur. - h.
-Provision of a professional relationship free from harassment. - 7.
+Provision of a professional relationship free from harassment. - 6.
 Faculty matched with a GRA are expected to give students exposure to meaningful research activities.
 PhD GRAs need exposure to sophisticated research activities above what might be expected of a master's or undergraduate research assistant.
 As such, students should expect to participate in some or all of the following: - a.
 Preparation and authorship in peer-reviewed publications. - b.
 Preparation and authorship in conference abstract submissions and conference presentations. - c.
 Involvement in grant writing and submission. - d.
-Involvement in research activity, such as IRB preparation and submission, data collection, and/or data analysis. - e.
+Involvement in research activity, such as IRB preparation and submission, data collection, and/or data analysis.

+- e.
 Involvement in supporting the faculty member's execution of their research projects. - f.
-Advisement from the GRA supervisor about advancing the student's research agenda. - 8.
-Faculty who are unable to adhere to these guidelines or who become unable to continue to adhere to these guidelines should contact the PhD program director to request that the GRA be re-matched. - 9.
+Advisement from the GRA supervisor about advancing the student's research agenda. - 7.
+Faculty who are unable to adhere to these guidelines or who become unable to continue to adhere to these guidelines should contact the PhD program director to request that the GRA be re-matched. - 8.
 Faculty members who agree to serve as GRA supervisors are agreeing to abide by these guidelines.